abdulfattahassad/backup_upload_To_S3Buckets/README.md

 STEP4 : Generate Access Keys and Secrete Key  of IAM User "Bash-User" and add in AWS Configure

-STEP 5 : Create S3 Bucket with unique name and add it as value in varaible "S3bucket"
+STEP 5 : Create S3 Bucket with unique name and add it as value in variable called  "s3bucket"

 STEP 6:  add execute permission to script : chmod +x upload_backup_files_to_s3_bucket.sh